-In this community of practice, we gather six times over one year.
-Dates are:
+In this Community of Practice, we gather six times over one year.
+Topics are:

 In the Community of Practice Innovated by Design (CoP Innovated by Design), we, as innovation managers, learn from each other’s experiences with innovation.
 Because of the group’s diversity, the experiences are also very diverse, which makes us learn faster and from multiple perspectives.